The winter may not be the best time of year to fish in Tampa Bay, but it can still be productive and is one my favorite times to fish.

-The most sought after species in the Tampa Bay Area are speckled trout.
+The most sought-after species in the Tampa Bay area is speckled trout.
 This is the time of year when bigger trout, 20 inches and over, are common.

 You typically find these fish in sea grass beds.
 The most productive method of fishing the grass flats of Tampa Bay is bouncing the bottom with soft plastic jigs.

 Fishing the residential canals and docks of Tampa Bay is another one of my favorite winter time techniques.
-It’s a great way to catch a variety of fish while enjoying some beautiful scenic homes that Florida is known for.
+It’s a great way to catch a variety of fish while enjoying some beautiful scenic homes for which Florida is known.

-The water in the canals along St. Pete Beach is typically a few degrees warmer because of the sea walls and docks generating heat.
+The water in the canals along St. Pete Beach is typically a few degrees warmer, because the sea walls and docks generate heat.
 This warmth will attract all kinds of fish.

 Live shrimp with just enough weight to get to the bottom is all you need.
-Sheephead, redfish and black drum are the most common fish under the docks, but we also catch snook, trout, grouper and flounder.
-We’ve had many days where we’ve got into huge schools of reds under the docks, just like we would on the flats in the spring.
+Sheepshead, redfish and black drum are the most common fish under the docks, but we also catch snook, trout, grouper and flounder.
+We’ve had many days where we’ve gotten into huge schools of reds under the docks, just like we would on the flats in the spring.